 - University equipment is being put to good use: we've lent a specialist Tecan robotic machine to the Government to help increase the UK's testing capacity.

-- Staff are also staying on campus to support students in accommodation, with a buddy scheme in operation.
+- During lockdown, essential staff stayed on campus to support students in accommodation, with a buddy scheme in operation.

 - With social distancing affecting many face-to-face services, our Law Clinic has moved online and is continuing to offer free legal advice to people in need.